canomer/VERASER-VeraCrypt-Secure-Copy-Delete-Plugin/veraser_security_analysis.md

 The minor identified concerns (firmware-level attacks, physical memory extraction) represent realistic limits of application-level security and require defense-in-depth approaches (full-disk encryption, physical security) that are outside the scope of file erasure software.

-For environments requiring defense against nation-state adversaries, VERASER should be used in conjunction with:
+For environments requiring high-level advanced defense, its good to use VERASER with:
 - Full-disk encryption (VeraCrypt volumes)
 - Physical security controls
 - Secure boot and firmware protections